shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/tutorial.md

 The code is commented and should give you an idea of what is being done.
 The main point is that you've now added logic to collect mesh items for any top-level meshes in the current session.
 If you were to execute the publisher at this point however, you would not see any mesh items in the item tree.
 This is because there are no publish plugins defined to act on them.
 Next, you'll write a new shader publish plugin that will attach to these mesh items and handle publishing them for use downstream.

-**NOTE: You probably saw the call to set an icon for the mesh item in the code above.
-For this to work, you will need to add an icon to your configuration at the specified path:**
+{% include info title="Note" content="You probably saw the call to set an icon for the mesh item in the code above.
+For this to work, you will need to add an icon to your configuration at the specified path:" %}

 **`config/hooks/tk-multi-publish2/icons/mesh.png`**